 Published as part of the statewide magazine, Business Alabama, The Manufacturing Advocate features activities of the BCA’s Manufacturing Advocacy Council, and highlights achievements of BCA’s 1,300 manufacturing members.

-The Pillars of Progress 2013, is the Business Council of Alabama's fifth book in a series of annual accounts that archives in 14 chapters how the BCA is working to make economic development and education the pillars of Alabama's free market success.
+The Capstone of Progress 2014, is the Business Council of Alabama's sixth book in a series of annual accounts that chronicles the business advocacy group's activities of the past year.
 The electronic version can be downloaded here.
-You can also purchase your copy from BCA member, Books-A-Million.

 In an article appearing on al.com, BCA President and CEO William J. Canary recaps a productive 2014 legislative session that saw significant results for Business Council of Alabama, including 17 BCA-backed bills that were signed into law and defeating attempts to eliminate the Alabama College and Career Ready Standards.